stefonarch/LXQt-Wayland-files/README.md

 * Telegram does not open multimedia files

-If images and video do not open: unset "animation"" and eventually "opengl" in `Preferences > Advanced`.
+If images and video do not open: unset "animation" and eventually "opengl" in `Preferences > Advanced`.